 Invite Kids to Create Rainbow Yarn Art

-- Demonstrate how to soak a strand of yarn in the glue and water mixture and then place onto Little White Arch.
+- Show children how to soak a strand of yarn in the glue and water mixture and then place it onto Little White Arch.

 - Use the wet rag to wipe up any glue drips before they dry.

 My daughter loved making rainbow yarn art as much as she enjoyed this book.
-She squealed with delight when she saw little white arch drawn upon the paper.
+She squealed with delight when she saw a little white arch drawn upon the paper.

-I demonstrated how to dip a strand of yarn into the glue and water mixture and place it on the paper to make a rainbow.
-Then invited her to give it a try.
-She loved it!
+First, I demonstrated how to dip a strand of yarn into the glue and water mixture and place it on the paper to make a rainbow.
+Then I invited her to try it, and she loved it!

-This book inspired rainbow yarn art project is a great art project and fine motor activity for kids preschool age and up.
-A fun craft that can also help kids learn their colors and strengthen the hand in preparation for writing.
+This book-inspired rainbow yarn art project is a great art project (and fine motor activity) for preschool-age kids and up.
+A fun craft that can also help kids learn their colors and strengthen their hands in preparation for writing.